dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.58/_index.md

 **CACTWO-7150** **{{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-When creating an audit, the Workgroup data was no longer showing in the header.
+When creating an [Audit](http://localhost:1313/fusion-cac-web-docs/account-navigation/navigation-tree/audit-worksheet/), the Workgroup data was no longer showing in the header.
 This has been corrected.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">